-I have a general rule to use underscores (_) instead of hyphens (-) to avoid qualifying the username with quotes (“).
+I have a general rule to use underscores (_) instead of hyphens (-) to avoid having to qualify the username with quotes (“).
 It can lead to annoyances with SQL/Python code.

-When the new user has been created query the pg_user system table to show attributes of the new user, one of them (usesuper) includes whether the user is a Superuser or not.
+When the new user has been created, query the pg_user system table to show the attributes of the new user.
+One of them (usesuper) includes whether the user is a Superuser or not.

 SELECT * FROM PG_USER;

-The SQL to give a user Superuser access is with ALTER USER.
+The SQL to give a user Superuser access is done with the ALTER USER command.

 The CREATEUSER parameter is an odd name I think, with the Postgres equivalent being ‘WITH SUPERUSER’.